-These show that by far the majority of advice during 2021/2022 was still being provided by telephone, though with the resumption of drop in services and appointments there was an increase in face to face advice.
-Demand for this is, however, still a marked contrast from pre-pandemic in 2019/2020 when 68% of advice was provided face to face and just 21% by telephone.
-Many clients now prefer alternative means of communication, which also enables us to assist more clients.
+These show that although the drop in service, appointments and outreach face to face advice have all resumed post-pandemic, representing nearly a quarter of contacts, the majority of advice during 2022/2023 was still being provided by telephone.
+This is a marked contrast from pre-pandemic in 2019/2020 when 68% of advice was provided face to face and just 21% by telephone.
+Many clients now prefer alternative means of communication, which also enables us to assist more clients and make the services more accessible to those unable to get to the bureau, including those who are working.

 To inform the development of services and demonstrate that we are supporting those most in need of help and meeting funding requirements, data regarding client profiles is recorded.
 This illustrates that a significant number of our clients can be considered to be vulnerable and in need of particular support.
-To enable the most vulnerable to access the service during pandemic restrictions we ensured continued communication and co-operation with partner organisations and community groups and ongoing support to existing clients by telephone, until face to face appointments through the main bureau in Alloa and outreach and home visiting could resume.
+Although outreach and home visiting services to those unable to access the main bureau have now resumed, continued communication and co-operation with partner organisations and community groups and ongoing support to existing clients by telephone, are also an essential part of this support.